 Below is a comprehensive guide on what a Taoist funeral procession would be like.

 How are Taoist Funerals carried out in Singapore?

 If you notice, nearly everything – from fruits, duration of funeral to money donated are in odd numbers.
-That is because it is considered bad to have even numbers at a Taoist Funeral as it would imply “Double happiness”.
+That is because it is considered bad to have even numbers at a Taoist funeral as it would imply “Double happiness”.

-As you would have read earlier, it is common for funeral attendees to donate money to the grieving family.
+As you would have read earlier, it is common for Taoist funeral attendees to donate money to the grieving family.
 However, it is important to not give a figure ending with a “9”, as it would suggest “long-lastinging”-ness.

 It is also common for the grieving family to prepare joss paper or purchase paper houses for their loved ones.
 This is to prepare them for the afterlife.

 However, most importantly – relatives cannot celebrate Chinese New Year for Three years after the funeral.
 Neither can they trim their hairs for 49 Days after their relative’s passing.